The Java ME

 The constructor creates and initializes the MIDlet's user interface, which is a

-object with a title of Hello MIDlet
+TextBox object with a title of Hello MIDlet, display text

-, a maximum character width of 256 characters, and no
+of Text string, a maximum character width of 256 characters, and no

-receives inputs from the keypad, and
+constraints on inputs.
+A TextBox receives inputs from the keypad, and

 input constraints restrict the characters that can be entered.
 Input constraints do